matejonnet/presentations/providing-lts-for-your-products/README.md

 ==========================
 - Our bugs
 - Public CVE in dependencies
+    - we might need to fix it on our own
 - Which libraries are used in our applications
 - Choosing the right runtime environment (lts)
 - Dependency managers
+    - Not always good
     - Maven (provided vs. runtime)
 - Dependency repositories
     - Maven Central